Food You Should Experience in Marrakech.

 Tourists are targeted by street food vendors to try snails, and those who actually do say that they quite enjoyed the experience.

-Apparently, broth they’re cooked in is quite tasty, and although it’s an unusual tasting dish, it’s not inedible.
+Apparently, the broth that they’re cooked in is quite tasty, and although it’s an unusual tasting dish, it’s not inedible.

-Sheeps head is for the brave amongst us, but it appears to be popular in the main square and a regular sight on display.
+Sheeps head is for the brave amongst us, but it appears to be popular in the main square and a regular sight on display during the evening.

 The locals sit at street stalls eagerly munching on the spit roasted mutton, enjoying every morsel.